DooDesch/SweepersHeaven/README.md

 After installation, you can configure **SweepersHeaven** using the BepInEx configuration file:

-- **Pickup Radius**: Controls how wide an area items are collected from.
+- **PickupRadius**: Controls how wide an area items are collected from.
-- **Max Items per Sweep**: Set a limit on the number of items picked up in one go.
+- **MaxItemsToPick**: Set a limit on the number of items picked up in one go.
+- **ThrowItemsOnPickup**: Enable or disable throwing items when picked up.
-- **Pickup Key**: Assign a custom key to activate the broom for sweeping.
+- **PickupKey**: Assign a custom key to activate the broom for sweeping.
-- **Debug Mode**: Toggle debug mode for spawning extra items and testing.
+- **IsDebugMode**: Toggle debug mode for spawning extra items and testing.
+- **SpawnKey**: Assign a custom key to spawn items for testing.
-- **Mini Transporter Pickup**: Enable or disable the ability to pick up items with the Mini Transporter.
+- **MiniTransporterAutoPickup**: Enable or disable the ability to pick up items with the Mini Transporter.
+- **PickUpAllTrashAtOnce**: Enable or disable the ability to pick up all trash in the store at once.

 ## Development